 This depends on the program.
 You may register for specific classes before you depart, or you may register for specific classes after you arrive abroad.
 In both cases, flexibility and preparation are important.

 The cost of studying abroad can vary from program to program and from student to student.
 Depending on the program location, the cost of living may be comparable to Madison, but in some cases it is may be more or less expensive.
-Most additional costs will come in travel expenses (getting to and from the location, and any travel you do during the semester), so this also varies considerably.
+Most additional costs will come in travel expenses, so this also varies considerably.

 This being said, the majority of programs are exchange programs, which means you would pay tuition at the UW-Madison rate.
 Non-exchange programs will have a different program fee.
 Again, these vary from program to program.
-More detailed cost information can be found on program specific pages.
+More details can be found on program-specific pages.

 Financial aid is applicable to study abroad programs.
 If you already receive financial aid through UW-Madison, this will be able to be used for your term abroad with International Programs.
 If you already receive financial aid through UW-Madison, in most all cases you will be able to use this towards your term abroad with International Programs.
 For more information, contact the Office of Student Financial Aid